rdmolony/tiddlywiki-on-flyio/README.md

 2. [Install `flyctl`](https://fly.io/docs/flyctl/install/) - to read this configuration, build it & deploy it to the cloud

 > [!NOTE]
-> The file `Dockerfile` defines instructions for creating an operating system and installing `TiddlyWiki` to it. `Fly` reads these instructions, builds it on their cloud infrastructure, and deploys this built operating system to their cloud.
+> `Dockerfile` defines instructions for creating an operating system and installing `TiddlyWiki` to it. `Fly` reads these instructions, builds it on their cloud infrastructure, and deploys this built operating system to their cloud.

 3. Create your `fly` machine